At Saving Smiles, we know how important dental care is for young children from the moment they get their first tooth.

 We treat generations of families and we’re known for making the children feel at ease and phobia free.
 We believe the dentist should be a welcoming and comfortable place for you and your child to visit.

-Dental care, including essential visits to the dentist, should begin at the age of 2.
+Dental care, including essential visits to the dentist, should begin at the age of 1; Check by 1.
 Your child’s dental and oral health influences their overall health.
 Even if your child has a single tooth, it is important to introduce a good dental routine and organise 6 monthly check-ups in order to guarantee your child a good start.

 We are committed and here to support you at every stage of your child’s development.